-The procedure of performing an appraisal report consists of an investigation which leads to an opinion of value.
+The process of writing an appraisal report consists of an investigation which forms an opinion of value.

-The Cost Approach is one of the processes that appraisers use to find the worth of a home; it involves figuring what the improvements would be worth less physical degradation, adding the land value.
+The Cost Approach is one of the methods that appraisers use to find the worth of a house property; it involves discerning what the improvements would cost minus physical degradation, adding the land value.

-The Sales Comparison Approach involves searching for comparable homes in the vicinity and finding value based on making a comparison of those homes to the home being appraised.
+The Sales Comparison Approach involves searching for similar properties nearby and figuring out the value based on comparing those properties to the house in question.

 If you are applying for a loan.

 If you would like to reduce your property tax obligations.

 To give you a leg-up when purchasing real estate.

 To determine an honest price when selling real estate.

 To protect your rights in a condemnation case.